alifrmf/Mobile-Price-Prediction-Classification-Analysis/README.md

 **📔Problem Statement:**

 The goal of this problem is not to predict the actual price of a mobile phone, but rather to determine a price range that indicates how high the price could be.
-With your help, Bob can gain a better understanding of the market and set competitive prices for his products.
+With your help, Bob can gain a better understanding of the market and set competitive prices for his products